-In Panel (a) a Nash equilibrium exists, at the point, E, where the two reaction functions intersect.
-In Panel (b) no Nash equilibrium exists.
-Firm 2's reaction function $s_2(s_1)$ is discontinuous at the point $s_1 = 0.5$.
+Figure 6: Continuous and Discontinuous Reaction Functions In Panel (a) a Nash equilibrium exists, at the point, E, where the two reaction functions intersect.
+In Panel (b), however, no Nash equilibrium exists.
+The problem is that Firm 2's reaction function $s_2(s_1)$ is discontinuous at the point $s_1 = 0.5$.
 It jumps down from $s_2(0.5) = 0.6$ to $s_2(0.50001) = 0.4$.
-The reaction curves never intersect, and no equilibrium exists.
+As a result, the reaction curves never intersect, and no equilibrium exists.
 If the two players can use mixed strategies, then an equilibrium will exist even for the game in Panel (b).
 A first reason why Player 1's reaction function might be discontinuous in the other players' strategies is that his payoff function is discontinuous in either his own or the other players' strategies.
 This is what happens in Chapter 14's Hotelling Pricing Game, where if Player 1's price drops enough (or Player 2's price rises high enough), all of Player 2's customers suddenly rush to Player 1.
 A second reason why Player 1's reaction function might be discontinuous in the other players' strategies is that his payoff function is not concave.
-If firms are Cournot competitors with different marginal costs, they will have different market shares.
-The Herfindahl Index equals the weighted average of their price-cost margins multiplied by the industry elasticity of demand (and multiplied by -10,000).